 Atlassian’s platform for incident management brings all of the context and data you need to resolve an incident quickly and efficiently.

-- Agents can quickly escalate major incidents as an alert to the on-call IT Operations team.
+- Agents can quickly escalate major incidents as an alert to the on-call team.
 Jira Service Management empowers IT and DevOps teams to stay in control during an incident by centralizing alerts, notifying the right people, and enabling them to collaborate and take rapid action.

 - Jira Service Management’s native asset and configuration management capabilities (included in Premium and Enterprise plans) help agents to understand dependencies within their IT infrastructure to locate potential causes of the incident.

-This seamless end-to-end incident management solution helps IT teams escalate, bring in the right responders, swarm, and ultimately minimize downtime.
+This seamless end-to-end incident management solution helps teams escalate, bring in the right responders, swarm, and ultimately minimize downtime.

 The incident management process